lindell/home-assistant-tv4-play/README.md

 Home Assistant TV4 Play
 ----

-Play tv4 play programs on home assistant.
+Play tv4 play programs on home assistant media players.

 Currently, only `tv4_play.play_suggested` is available, but the plan is to add more services.

 ## Installation